SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :return: a status indicating success or error.

-Filter
+Attributes
 """"""

-The "filter" parameter used in "read" calls is used to provide a set of identifiers that limit the amount of data that is returned.
+The "attributes" parameter used in "read" calls is used to provide a set of identifiers that limit the amount of data that is returned.
 It is often the case that the whole data set is not required, but instead, a subset of that data.